 \noi where $e(\cdot)$ denotes the Samuel multiplicity of an $\mfm$-primary ideal, which is equal to the intersection number of general $n = \dim X$ elements in $\mfa$ (cf. \cite[\S 1.6.B]{L}).
 While the inequality $e(\mfab) \ge e(\mfbb)$ is clear, the equality

-\noi was raised as a question in \cite[p.432]{ELS03} (cf. \cite[Question 2.20]{M02}) which can be viewed as saying that singularities of the multiplier ideals $\mfbb$ are close enough to those of $\mfab$ in a sense.
+\noi was raised as a question in \cite[p.432]{ELS03} (cf. \cite[Question 2.20]{M02}).
+It can be viewed as saying that singularities of the multiplier ideals $\mfbb$ are close enough to those of $\mfab$ in a sense.
 The equality was previously known in some cases: when $\mfab$ are the valuation ideals of a quasimonomial valuation \cite{ELS03}, when $\mfab$ are monomial ideals \cite{M02} and when $\mfab$ are associated (in the sense of \eqref{gdd}) to a maximal tame psh weight \cite[Thm.
-5.8]{R13a}.
+5.8]{R13}.

-While the equality \eqref{eab} in general will be shown by S\'ebastien Boucksom in the appendix of this paper (see Theorem~\ref{eaeb}), we first turn to the main theme of this paper: singularities of plurisubharmonic functions.
+While the equality \eqref{eab} in general will be shown by S\'ebastien Boucksom in the appendix of this paper (see Theorem~\ref{eaeb}), we now turn to the main theme of this paper: singularities of plurisubharmonic functions.

-We will show that $e(\mfab) = e(\mfbb)$ can be seen as a special case of the following conjecture on `strong continuity' of Monge-Amp\`ere operators with respect to the Demailly approximation.
-The Demailly approximation of a plurisubharmonic (psh for short) function $\vp$ is given by a sequence of psh functions $\vp_m$ with analytic singularities described by the multiplier ideal $\JJ(m\vp)$, divided by $m$ (cf. \cite{D92}, \cite{D11}).
+We will show that, in fact, $e(\mfab) = e(\mfbb)$ is equivalent to a special case of the `strong continuity' of Monge-Amp\`ere operators with respect to Demailly approximation \cite{D92} of a plurisubharmonic (psh for short) function.
+We refer to \cite[Thm.
+13.2]{D11} for the definition and existence of Demailly approximation.
+The key feature of the Demailly approximation of a psh function $\vp$ is that it is given by a sequence of psh functions $\vp_m$ with analytic singularities given by the multiplier ideal $\JJ(m\vp)$ (divided by $m$).
+Following the terminology used in \cite{D12}, we have